Psst02/project-planit/project/README.md

 - Front-end: Jinja templates with Bootstrap
 - Session Management: Flask-Session

 JavaScript is employed to enhance user interaction and front-end responsiveness, including form validation and dynamic updates of the user interface. **PlanIt!** is hosted on PythonAnywhere, a stable and accessible deployment environment simple enough for beginners.
-[Click me]() to visit **PlanIt!**
+[Click me](https://shin02.pythonanywhere.com/) to visit **PlanIt!**

 #### Design Decisions:

 Bootstrap utilities were used extensively to minimize custom CSS, keeping the interface consistent and maintainable.
 The Flask framework was chosen for its simplicity and familiarity from the CS50 problem sets, providing a clear structure for routing, sessions, and templates.
 Argon2 (argon2-cffi) was selected over Flask’s default Werkzeug hashing for stronger password security while Werkzeug supports essential Flask utilities for secure and efficient request handling.

 One major design shift was replacing the friend system with link-based sharing, making the app lighter and more casual.
 A friend system felt unnecessarily complex for a small-scale planner.
 Another notable change involved response viewing.
-Instead of downloadable summaries (.pdf), participants can view responses instantly through the interface, which better fits spontaneous social planning.
+Instead of downloadable summaries (.pdf), participants can view responses instantly through the interface, which is more convenient.
 There was also a dilemma about including a poll voting feature for deciding activities.
 Although allowing creators to toggle between automated decisions and polls seemed appealing, potential conflicts in results made the process more complicated.
 To maintain simplicity and efficiency, the feature was ultimately removed.

 The project began with CS50 finance problem set files: all logic was managed in `app.py` and `helpers.py` while data was stored in the CS50 SQL library.
 In the later stages of the development, the database was adapted to sqlite3 to remove hosting dependencies.
 Then, the functions inside `app.py` were reorganized into blueprints: `acc.py`, `auth.py`, `event.py`, improving clarity and maintainability.
 At this point, Google OAuth integration was added as a stretch goal using Authlib for the Google OAuth 2.0, aligned with OpenID Connect (OIDC).
 File paths were also made dynamic to prevent environment-specific errors caused by hardcoding.